 Casual Barefoot Shoes

-1 Feelgrounds Originals
+1 Feelgrounds Sneakers

 My go-to pair of shoes used to be a black pair of Vans Old Skools, but they were quickly replaced once I tried a pair of the Feelgrounds Original barefoot shoes.
 Feelgrounds’ mission is to make barefoot shoes available and appealing to more people, and they did that with their clean, cool styling.
 The company launched in April 2019 and has quickly gained popularity.
 Besides the Original, Feelgrounds also sells Droptop slip ons and Highrise sneakers.

 The Feelgrounds Original are a casual lace-up shoe.
 They come in a breathable, 100% mesh upper or a water-repellant knit fabric.
 I’ve been wearing the Originals in mesh for over a year, and they’re just as comfortable now as they were on day one.
 The lightweight mesh makes them perfect for warm summer weather, plus they’re easy to slip on and wear without socks.
 The knit fabric is still lightweight, but better for wet weather in fall and winter.

 The rubber sole on these barefoot sneakers are super flexible at 5 mm thick; such a huge contrast to my old Vans with a stack height over 20 mm, much less flexibility and a lot more weight.